leylabmpi/Struo2/README.md

   * ncbi-genome-download=0.2.10
   * newick_utils=1.6

+If you want email notifications upon pipeline success/failure, then you need mutt installed on your OS.

 ## UniRef diamond database(s)

 You will need a UniRef diamond database for the humann3 database construction (e.g., UniRef50).